Leaders in Nursing and Medicine To Honor This Black History Month

 This pioneer in ophthalmology is not only passionate about eyesight but also about patient rights.
 In 1976, Bath founded the American Institute for the Prevention of Blindness with the goal of advocating for eyesight as a basic human right.
 By 1973, she had already become the first African-American to complete a residency on ophthalmology.
 Bath decided to pass on her passion through teaching and went on to serve as a faculty member at Jules Stein Eye Institute at UCLA.

 Betty Smith Williams

 As a leader and trailblazer, Williams clearly recognized the need to forge ahead despite finding roadblocks at every juncture.
 However, she also understood the power that comes when people join forces and work towards a common goal.
 As an individual, she was the first to graduate from the Frances Payne Bolton School of Nursing in Cleveland, Ohio and the first black person to teach at a higher education institution in California.
 From there, she went on to start the National Black Nurses Association in 1971, which is still working to improve healthcare for African-Americans across the country.

 Lillian Holland Harvey

-Harvey was not only a successful nurse, she was a powerful educator.
+Harvey was not only a successful nurse, but she was also a powerful educator.
 She served for 30 years as the Dean of the Tuskegee University School of nursing where she was responsible for developing the school’s Bachelor of Science degree in nursing.
 By not allowing the sentiments of her time get in the way of her pursuit of education or success, she served as a powerful example to her students and inspired them to continue their education and give back to the community.